ChanwooBrianKim/Zoom/README.md

 - **Chat in Real-Time**: Join rooms and chat with friends instantly.
 - **Video Calls**: Start video calls with anyone in the same room.
+- **Screen Share**: Start sharing your screen while you are on the video call.
 - **User Nicknames**: Identify yourself with a simple nickname.
 - **Dynamic Rooms**: Create and join rooms easily, see how many people are in each room.
 - **Media Control**: Manage your camera and microphone during calls.